subashini7/prasanna_web/content/biography.md

 Prasanna is an engineer, architect and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

-Prasanna is also the Chair of [Exnodes](https://exnodes.com), which elevates chip yield at leading edge semiconductor nodes.
-Previously, Prasanna was the Head of Product Infrastructure & Engineering at Osmo (leader in making learning fun), Head of Content Infrastructure & Monitoring at Orbital Insight (leader in geospatial analytics), VP Engineering at Arecont Vision (leader in security video) and has held senior engineering positions at Ricoh Innovations (leader in enterprise imaging), KLA (leader in process control) and D. E. Shaw & Co (leader in computational finance).
+Previously, Prasanna was the Head of Product Infrastructure & Engineering at Osmo (leader in making learning fun), Head of Content Infrastructure & Monitoring at Orbital Insight (leader in geospatial analytics), CEO of Exnodes (leader in wafer inspection), VP Engineering at Arecont Vision (leader in security video) and has held senior engineering positions at Ricoh Innovations (leader in enterprise imaging), KLA (leader in process control) and D. E. Shaw & Co (leader in computational finance).

 Prasanna has served as the Editor of Computational Imaging of OSA Applied Optics journal, Member of Program Committee of COSI and as a Panel Member of the U.S. National Science Foundation.
 Prasanna was a Postdoc in EE at Caltech, and holds a PhD in ECE from the University of Colorado; and a BE in ECE from GCT Coimbatore.
 Prasanna studied Business Strategies and Entrepreneurship at Stanford University.